100nuparmar349/DSA_Question/Striver/Binary_search/Question.md

 1. check nums[mid]<target high=mid-1. else ans=mid, low=mid+1.

-Q.04
+# Q.04
 Problem statement
 You're given a sorted array 'a' of 'n' integers and an integer 'x'.
 Find the floor and ceiling of 'x' in 'a[0..n-1]'.
 Note:
-Floor of 'x' is the largest element in the array which is smaller than or equal to 'x'.
+Floor of 'x' is the largest element in the array which is smaller than or e# Qual to 'x'.
-Ceiling of 'x' is the smallest element in the array greater than or equal to 'x'.
+Ceiling of 'x' is the smallest element in the array greater than or e# Qual to 'x'.
 Example:
 Input:
 n=6, x=5, a=[3, 4, 7, 8, 8, 10]